Parent advocate Alyssa Davi explains the risks of anesthesia and autism in this article.

-This is important because there is very little knowledge in the general medical community about the link between mitochondrial disease, autism and anesthesia/sedation risks.
+This is important because there is very little knowledge in the general medical community about the link between mitochondrial dysfunction, autism and anesthesia/sedation risks.

 Becoming better informed and advocating for the careful selection of anesthesia and sedation in you child with your chosen anesthesiologist will reduce the likelihood of problems for your child.